adaptiman/lab10/README.md

 Luckily for us, Azure has a friendly [CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest) tool that can be installed using apt, understands Docker Compose files, and automatically provisions the cluster on Azure Web App.
 Since we already have a functioning `docker-compose.yml` it should not take a lot of effort in getting up and running on Azure.
 So let's get started!

-The first step is to install the CLI.
-Instructions to install the CLI are explained very clearly in the [official doc](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
-But for Ubuntu, the Azure CLI can be installed with one command:
+You probably already have Azure CLI installed on your VM if you completed Lab 9.
+If not, the Azure CLI can be installed with one command:
 ```
 $ curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```